 1.)
 Place the cauliflower florets in a food processor and pulse using the S blade until they resemble rice.

 2.)
-Heat 1 tbsp of oil in a non stick frying pan or cast iron skillet.
-Fry the cauliflower on a low/ medium heat for 5 – 6 minutes until al-dente.
+Heat 1 tablespoon of oil in a non stick frying pan or cast iron skillet.
+Fry the cauliflower on a low to medium heat until al-dente.
 Remove from the pan and allow to fully cool.

 3.)
-Dry fry the sesame seeds in a non stick pan for 4 – 5 minutes on a low – medium heat until golden.
+Dry fry the sesame seeds in a non stick pan until golden.
 Allow to cool.

 4.)
 Once the rice has fully cooled, place in a bowl and mix with the cream cheese or mayonnaise, vinegar and sesame seeds.